Pyung594/A03/README.md

 # 1. In Webstorm, click on the settings button, then preferences, and version control.
 # 2. After clicking on version control, click on Github and add your account.
 This will prompt you to login to your Github account and connect it to Webstorm.

+# Part 2.
 Glossary(definitions provided by GitHub Glossary):
-**Branch** - A parallel version of a repository where you can make changes without affecting the main branch.
+1. **Branch** - A parallel version of a repository where you can make changes without affecting the main branch.
-Clone - A local copy of your project that is stored on your computer.
+2. **Clone** - A local copy of your project that is stored on your computer.
-Commit - A revision or an individual change to a file or set of files.
+3. **Commit** - A revision or an individual change to a file or set of files.
-Fetch - Adding changes from a remote respository to a local branch without committing them.
+4. **Fetch** - Adding changes from a remote respository to a local branch without committing them.
-GIT - An open source program for tracking changes in text file.
+5. **GIT** - An open source program for tracking changes in text file.
-Github - A code hosting platform for collaboration and version control.
+6. **Github** - A code hosting platform for collaboration and version control.
-Merge - Takes changes from one branch and applies them into another.
+7. **Merge** - Takes changes from one branch and applies them into another.
-Merge conflict - Occurs when people make different changes to the same line of the same file or when a person edits a file and another deletes a file at the same time.
+8. **Merge conflict** - Occurs when people make different changes to the same line of the same file or when a person edits a file and another deletes a file at the same time.
-Push - To send your committed changes to a remote repository on Github.
+9. **Push** - To send your committed changes to a remote repository on Github.
-Pull - Fetching in changes and merging them.
+10. **Pull** - Fetching in changes and merging them.
-Remote - A version of a repository or branch that is hosted on a server.
+11. **Remot**e - A version of a repository or branch that is hosted on a server.
-Repository - Contains all of the project files and stores each file's revision history.
+12. **Repository** - Contains all of the project files and stores each file's revision history.

 # References
 1. Professor Hendela's Powerpoint "IntroToGitHub"
 2. "GitHub Glossary."
 GitHub Docs, https://docs.github.com/en/get-started/quickstart/github-glossary.
-“GitHub: WebStorm.”
+3. “GitHub: WebStorm.”
 WebStorm Help, https://www.jetbrains.com/help/webstorm/github.html.